NextGenSec-Github/Offensive-Security/README.md

 Welcome to the Offensive Security Repository!
 This repository is designed for learning and practicing offensive security, penetration testing, ethical hacking, and executing the Cyber Kill Chain.

+## THIS GITHUB REPO IS FOR EDUCATIONAL PURPOSES ONLY!

 ## Features

 - **Cyber Kill Chain Execution**: Explore and implement the Cyber Kill Chain methodology in simulated environments.